Malaika-Ali/MERN-Stack-Ecommerce-Website/Readme.md

 # MERN Stack E-commerce Website

 ## Overview
 This is a fully functional **MERN stack** E-commerce website built for a fictional fashion brand.
-It includes user authentication, secure payment processing, image storage, and scalable backend architecture.
+It includes user authentication, image storage, and scalable backend architecture.
 The project follows best practices for both frontend and backend development to ensure maintainability and scalability.

 ## Features
 ### User Features